-20. The applicant has proposed a number of controls to minimise exposure to the GMO, and to restrict the spread and persistence of the GMO in the environment.
+21. The applicant has proposed a number of controls to minimise exposure to the GMO, and to restrict the spread and persistence of the GMO in the environment.
 These include:

 - Staff preparing and administering the GMO would use personal protective equipment (PPE) including gowns, gloves, face masks and safety glasses; - Staff entering the enclosures would use gloves and waterproof footwear.
 They would visit animals that have not been exposed to the GMO prior to entering the enclosures housing animals that have received the GMO.
-After exiting the enclosures, the footwear would be chemically decontaminated and kept on site in closed containers, - Staff collecting biological samples would wear gloves; - Devil drinking water would be replaced three times per week and waste water decontaminated; - Devil's faeces would be removed from the enclosures daily in the first two weeks following administration of the GM vaccine.
+After exiting the enclosures, the footwear would be chemically decontaminated and kept on site in closed containers, - Staff collecting biological samples would wear gloves; - Devil drinking water would be replaced three times per week and waste water decontaminated in the first two weeks following administration of the GM vaccine; - Devil's faeces would be removed from the enclosures daily in the first two weeks following administration of the GM vaccine.
 After this period, faeces would be collected at least twice a week.
-Faecal waste containing GMO would be stored at the trial sites prior to being transported to UTAS for decontamination. - Transport, storage and disposal of the GMO and any contaminated waste generated at the trial sites would be in accordance with the current version of the Regulator's Guidelines for the Transport, Storage and Disposal of GMOs.
+Faecal waste containing GMO would be stored at the trial sites prior to being transported to UTAS for decontamination.

+• Transport, storage and disposal of the GMO and any contaminated waste generated at the trial sites would be in accordance with the current version of the Regulator's Guidelines for the Transport, Storage and Disposal of GMOs.